Conditions We Treat

 This will be achieved by providing treatments on an evaluative research basis and collecting clinical data using registries.
 These treatments will however no longer be funded by NHS England.

-LHM Healthcare will continue to accept and treat NHS patients on an evaluative/ research basis for those conditions, which NHSE has previously funded and which align most closely with the principles of evidence-based medicine.
+LHM Healthcare will continue to accept and treat consultant referrals on an evaluative/ research basis for those conditions, which align most closely with the principles of evidence-based medicine.
+Patients will be asked to enrol in our NHS-approved evaluative treatment program; patients can choose to make a voluntary donation to our research fund but this not a requirement for receiving treatment.

 • Late radiation tissue injury – Treatment and prophylaxis of osteoradionecrosis)